Best Deals on SSD and Storage for 2019

 These days, there's just no reason to be booting off of an old-school, mechanical hard drive.
 Nor do you have to settle for a low-capacity SSD or one with poor performance.
-With Black Friday tech deals season in full swing and the price of Flash memory dropping like a rock, you can find a low-end, 500GB SSD for well under $50 or some of the best SSDs in 1TB capacity, including our top pick (the XPG SX8200 Pro) for under $150.
+With Cyber Monday tech deals season in full swing and the price of Flash memory dropping like a rock, you can find a low-end, 500GB SSD for well below $50 or some of the best SSDs in 1TB capacity, including our top pick (the XPG SX8200 Pro) for below $150.

-SSDs aren't the only devices dropping in price.
-High capacity external hard drives, memory cards and USB flash drives are all at or near record level price lows.
-The best part is that each week we notice storage prices continue to plummet.

-Below, we're rounding up today's best Black Friday SSD and storage deals.

 2. CPU Deals